prav10194/Kubernetes-Basics/volume-persistent/README.md

 create another pod - pod2.yaml and check if file is there in /data.
 You can also delete and restart the pod to check file is still there or not.

+Also if we don't want to define any pv, we can just apply pvc with storageClassName removed.
+In that case, ot will use the defaultStorageClass for the cluster.